 While many adults found marijuana use relatively harmless in their youth, today’s marijuana is not the same.
 According to Harvard Health, the marijuana available today has a content of 20-25% THC.

 In contrast, the marijuana available three decades ago contained only about 1-2% THC.
 Furthermore, concentrated cannabis products may have a THC content of 76%.
-The higher THC content in today’s marijuana makes the drug much more potent.
-Therefore, today’s marijuana is drastically different from what it used to be and can have lasting effects on the teen brain.
+The higher THC content in today’s marijuana makes the drug much more potent, meaning marijuana is drastically different from what it used to be and can have lasting effects on the teen brain.

 Continued use of marijuana can lead to long-term complications, such as: